krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

 > Nextion Global Settings are configured in the `Program.s` tab in the Nextion Editor.
-These include settings can be used to fine tune the behaviour of the boilerplate `UPDATE_LOOP` code.
+These include settings that can be used to fine tune the behaviour of the boilerplate `UPDATE_LOOP` code.

 A template Nextion card in the example HMI file shows how to control the main settings from on the device.